-We don’t give it too much thought when we see a large display of apples at the front of the store.
-So it may surprise you to find out that there are more than 7500 species of apples grown worldwide.
+We don’t give it too much thought when seeing a large display of apples at the store’s front.
+It may surprise you to find out that more than 7500 species of apples grown worldwide.
 So when it comes to juicing at home, are all apples created equal?

 As a humble home juicer, you have a lot of freedom in your choice of apples.
 Don’t feel like you need to stick to the same few that you grew up with.

-The purple colored ‘star apple’ orchards of the West Indies are actually terrible for juicing, as their skin is heavy in not-so-delicious latex.
+The purple-colored ‘star apple’ orchards of the West Indies are not great for juicing, as their skin is heavy in not-so-delicious latex.
 So exotic isn’t always better, but that’s what this article is all about.

-Let’s have a look at the different types of apples that are available to you, and why you might want to choose these various apples over the others.
+Let’s look at the best apples for juicing, including different apple varieties available to you at the grocery store and why you might want to choose them over the others.

-The red delicious apple is the go-to for many home juicers, especially here in the United States.
-The ‘natural’ flavor of apples is tart.
-Some apples produce more sugar than others, which gives them a sweeter taste to mask the tartness.
+The Red Delicious apple is the go-to for many home juicers, especially here in the United States.
+The ‘natural’ flavor of apples is sweet and tart.
+Some apples produce more sugar than others, which gives them a sweeter taste to mask the tart flavor.

 The red delicious is also one of the species of apple that is highest in nutrients, such as fiber and antioxidants.
-This leads to an interesting debate for many juicers, as most of the nutritional value of an apple is contained in its skin.
+This leads to an interesting debate for many juicers, as most of the apple’s nutritional value is contained in its skin.

-The other side of the great apple skin debate is that most apples are heavily treated with pesticides, which may linger in the skin.
-So by leaving the skin on during juicing, you may also be introducing lead and arsenic into your juice!
+The other side of the great apple skin debate is that most apples are heavily treated with pesticides, linger in the skin.
+By leaving the skin on during juicing, you may also introduce lead and arsenic into your juice!

 Of course, you can avoid the whole problem by taking a little bit more time and money to source organic apples for your juice.
 But not everybody is willing to do this, so leave the skin on at your peril!

-As a last tip with the red delicious apple; you will get considerably more, and better, juice from apples that are closer to being perfectly ripe.
+As a last tip with the Red Delicious apple, you will get considerably more and better juice from apples closer to being perfectly ripe.
 It’s worth investing a bit of time into learning how to tell the perfectly ripe apples from the rest of the bunch here.

-Gala apples hail from the land of New Zealand, but have become a huge hit in the united states, ranking at number two for popularity behind the good old Red Delicious.
+These apples hail from the land of New Zealand but have become a massive hit in the united states, ranking at number two for popularity behind the good old Red Delicious.

-Where the gala apple really shines is on home grown trees.
-A home grown gala apple will be much sweeter and juicier than its brethren from the supermarket.
-No one has ever been able to provide me with an answer for why this is the case.
+Where the Gala apple shines is on homegrown trees.
+A homegrown gala apple will be much sweeter and juicier than its brethren from the supermarket.
+No one has ever been able to provide me with an answer to why this is the case.

-Maybe gala apples just don’t travel as well as other apples, or maybe it has to do with the pesticides that the commercial orchards use, but home grown gala apples are the way to go for juicing or just snacking on.
+Maybe Gala apples don’t travel as well as other apples, or perhaps it has to do with the pesticides that the commercial orchards use, but homegrown Gala apples are the way to go for juicing or just snacking on.

-The Yellow Delicious is actually the parent apple to the two above varieties also known as Golden Delicious.
-I can just picture old Grampa Yellow delicious sitting on his rocking chair, lecturing on about how “In our day, we didn’t need no danged sugar”.
+The Yellow Delicious is the parent apple to the two above varieties, also known as Golden Delicious.
+I can picture old Grampa Yellow delicious sitting on his rocking chair, lecturing on about how “In our day, we didn’t need no danged sugar.”

-The yellow delicious apple can be a lot less sweet than the red delicious or gala apples.
+The Yellow Delicious apple can be a lot less sweet than the Delicious Red or gala apples.

-Don’t get too excited if you’re looking for a lower sugar juicing apple though.
-The yellow delicious has about the same sugar content as its sweeter offspring, but it has a much higher acid content, which can mask the sweetness.
+Don’t get too excited if you’re looking for a lower sugar juicing apple, though.
+The yellow delicious has about the same sugar content as its sweeter offspring, but it has a much higher acid content, masking the sweetness.

-The yellow delicious is a good choice which doesn’t require a lot of sweetener and may offer a slightly tart tasting juice with the skins included.
+The Yellow Delicious is a good choice that doesn’t require much sweetener and may offer a slightly tart tasting juice with the skins included.

-If deeply unsweetened apple juice is your cup of tea, then the granny smith is going to be the correct choice for you.
+If deeply unsweetened apple juice is your cup of tea, then the granny smith apples will be the correct choice for you.

-If you’re looking for nutritional benefits, the granny smith is also higher than most species in potassium, and has an antioxidant level high enough to rival the red delicious.
+If you’re looking for nutritional benefits, the granny smith apples are also higher than most potassium species and has an antioxidant level high enough to rival the delicious reds.

-This apple hails from jolly old England and, like everything in the UK, is a little bit older and a little bit more refined than its counterparts.
+Ashmead’s Kernel hails from jolly old England and, like everything in the UK, is a little bit older and more refined than its counterparts.

-Traditionally, Ashmead’s apple has been a dessert apple, but recently it has become more popular as a juicing apple.
+Traditionally, Ashmead’s apple has been a dessert apple, but recently it has become more popular for juicing.

-Juice made from the Ashmead’s Kernel has a surprisingly different taste, while still retaining all of the nutritional value that you expect from your apple juice.
+Juice made from the Ashmead’s Kernel has a surprisingly different taste while still retaining all of the nutritional value you expect from your apple juice.

-The odd flavor is not for everyone, but it is definitely worth trying once or twice.
+The odd flavor is not for everyone, but it is worth trying.

-So those are a few of the more common varieties of juicing apple.
+So those are a few of the more common varieties of juicing apples.
 You will most likely be able to find all of these at your local supermarket or greengrocer.

 But as I said above, don’t be afraid to branch out a bit into the stranger varieties.
 You might be pleasantly surprised.